-EXECUTIVE SUMMARY: Cancer in North America: 2013-2017
+EXECUTIVE SUMMARY: Cancer in North America: 2014-2018

 Members of the North American Association of Central Cancer Registries, Inc. (NAACCR) participate voluntarily in an annual call for data to develop a multi-registry, aggregated data resource for cancer surveillance and research.
-NAACCR issues an annual call for data, and the member registries data submissions are combined and used to create the CiNA Monograph and other useful CiNA products for data analyses and cancer incidence information (e.g., NAACCR FastStats on-line query system, NACCCR Maps on-line query system, CiNA Public Use Dataset, and CiNA Deluxe Research Files).
-These preeminent cancer data resources are unparalleled in geographic scope, timeliness of statistics, and assurance of standardization of information and data quality, with standard data quality metrics reported for all contributors.
+In this call for data, member registries data submissions are combined and used to create the CiNA Monograph and other CiNA products for data analyses and cancer incidence information (e.g., CiNA Explorer on-line query system, NACCCR Maps on-line query system, CiNA Public Use Dataset, and CiNA Deluxe Research Files).
+These preeminent cancer data resources are unparalleled in geographic scope, timeliness of statistics, and assurance of standardization of information and data quality.
+Standard data quality metrics are reported for all contributors.

-In May of 2020, NAACCR released a five volume monograph, Cancer in North America (CiNA): 2013-2017.
-This release is the 30th publication of the series and the 28th release that includes statistics for both Canada and the United States (U.S.).
-This year's publication includes cancer incidence data for all 50 U.S. states, the District of Columbia, Puerto Rico, and for 11 Canadian provinces and territories.
+In May of 2021, NAACCR released a five volume monograph, Cancer in North America (CiNA): 2014-2018.
+This release is the 31st publication of the series and the 29th release that includes statistics for both Canada and the United States (U.S.).
+This year's publication updates the five volume monograph, and presents cancer incidence data for all 50 U.S. states, the District of Columbia, Puerto Rico, and for 11 Canadian provinces and territories.
 We also report data by 5 regions: California (excluding the Greater Bay area and Los Angeles), and 4 SEER urban registries (Detroit, Los Angeles, San Francisco/Oakland, and Seattle).
 CiNA includes registry-specific data on stage at diagnosis, survival and delay adjusted estimates of counts and age-adjusted rates for selected cancers.
-These delay adjustment figures provide a projection of the likely volume of tardy reports of cancer for the time period and is recommended for use in assessing current cancer incidence trends.
+These delay-adjustment figures provide a projection of the likely volume of tardy reports of cancer for the time period and is recommended for use in assessing current cancer incidence trends.